Integrations/Playwright

 await browser.close()

-Unrestricted access to every page, form, and button.
+Unrestricted access to pages, forms, and buttons.
 Credentials typed directly into login fields.
 Delete buttons clicked without review.

 With Veto